gsuuon/model.nvim/README.md

 Count to three
 ```

 Run `:Mchat` to get the assistant response.
 You can edit any of the messages, params, options or system message (first line if it starts with `> `) as necessary throughout the conversation.
+You can also copy/paste to a new buffer, `:set ft=mchat` and run `:Mchat`.

+You can save the buffer with an `.mchat` extension to continue the chat later using the same settings shown in the header. `mchat` comes with some syntax highlighting and folds to show the various chat parts - name of the chatprompt runner, options and params in the header, and a system message.

 ### Library autoload